louis-neovim-plugins/switchboard/README.md

 ## TODOs

-- [ ] Figure out what to do with the cursor.
-It'd be nice if it stayed in place when we open the window.
+- [ ] Which-key like global keymaps, and don't focus the window.
-- [ ] Scrolling?
+- [ ] A footer with the "quit" keymap indicator.